304 North Cardinal St.

 Sedum plants vary widely in shape, form, color, and size among all of the species.
 The most common types or categories of Sedum plants are Low-Growing Sedums and Upright Sedums.

 Sedum plants, depending on the species, typically bloom in spring or in the fall months.
 The foliage and flowers of the Sedum are absolutely stunning!
-The cut flowers are sometimes in the shape of a rosette or a star, and the flowers and/or foliage can appear in colors such as various shades of purple, pink, green, orange, black, green, white, or yellow!
+The cut flowers are sometimes in the shape of a rosette or a star, and can have various shades of purple, pink, green, orange, black, green, white, or yellow flowers.

-People especially enjoy these plants because not only are they sturdy, but they have foliage and flowers that bloom in beautiful colors in the late summer.
+People especially enjoy these plants because not only are they sturdy, but they have attractive foliage and bloom in yellow flowers and other colors in the late summer.
 Sedum brings a fun, unique texture into the overall picture of your home or garden.

 Nicknames specific for the Upright Sedum type include Upright Stonecrop Sedums, Showy Stonecrop Sedums, or Border Sedums.
 These specific Sedums grow to be anywhere between the range of a foot and a half and three feet tall in height.
 As for nicknames for the low-growing type, they are additionally referred to as Mat-Forming Stonecrop Sedums (the most common nickname for that type) or occasionally Creeping Sedums.
 These Sedums don’t grow very tall because instead of growing vertically, they grow in the horizontal direction.